Choosing Lacrosse Goalie Equipment

 Often times convincing a 10 yr old boy or girl to stand in front of shots in excess of 50mph from a ball that weighs 3 ounces is not the easiest task.
 Proper fitting and guidance can make this task much easier.
 You should always consider the level of competition at which you will be playing when you’re shopping for goalie equipment.
 Most programs or leagues require the following for youth:

-1. Throat Guard - Either tie-on models or screw-in models work most effectively.
+1. Throat Guards - Either tie-on models or screw-in models work most effectively.
 Prices range from $15-$45.
 Tie-on throat-guards work best for kids playing both goal and field, because they can be put on or taken off quickly.
 Bolted models offer more coverage and protection, generally.
-Shop here.